googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Version 1: PaintColrLayers tables specify slices within the LayerV1List, providing a layering of content defined in sub-graphs.](images/colr_layers_v1.png)

-**Figure 5.37 Version 1: PaintColrLayers tables specify slices within the LayerV1List, providing a layering of content defined in sub-graphs.**
+**Figure 5.37 Version 1: PaintColrLayers tables specify slices within the LayerV1List, providing a layering of content defined in sub-graphs**

 NOTE: Paint table offsets in the LayerV1List table are only used in conjunction with PaintColrLayers tables.
 If a paint table does not need to be referenced via